-The skin should heal in 2 - 3 weeks.
+The skin should heal in 2 to 3 weeks.

-Your provider may also want you to put a special absorbent pad or gauze around the G-tube site.
+Your nurse may tell you to put a special absorbent pad or gauze around the G-tube site.
 This should be changed at least daily or if it becomes wet or soiled.

-Do not use any ointments, powders or sprays around the G-tube unless told to do so by your provider.
+DO NOT use any ointments, powders, or sprays around the G-tube unless your nurse says it is ok.

 Make sure your child is sitting up either in your arms or in a high chair.